EIGER VIII: First stars signatures in the connection between OI absorption and Galaxies in the Epoch of Reionization: Results

 We place these abundance patterns in the context of chemical enrichment models from different stellar populations \citep[see also][]{christensen_metal_2023}.
 The contours and colored circles in Figure~\ref{fig:SiII_OI_logN_ratio_figure} highlight predicted [C/O] and [Si/O] yields from representative Population~II and Population~III supernova models, weighted by a Salpeter initial mass function (IMF).
 The weighting by number of stars predicted by an IMF is done to represent the typical observational relative abundance distribution in these models.
 These are not exhaustive but span the dominant theoretical expectations.

 Population~III pair-instability SNe (PISNe; 140–260$M_{\odot}$; light green contours) predict narrow [C/O] $\simeq -0.7$ and high [Si/O] values, inconsistent with any of our observed systems.
 Such PISNe are also expected to produce substantial amounts of iron-peak elements, leading to elevated Fe/O ratios \citep{Tumlinson2004}.
 We will investigate \mgii\ and \feii\ absorption associated with $z\sim6$ galaxies in an upcoming work (Higginson et al., in prep.).
-Models of massive Pop~III stars (10–100 $M_{\odot}$) produce both hypernovae (gray contours; $E>10^{52}$ erg) and standard core-collapse SNe (light blue contours) \citep{Heger2010}, spanning a broader region overlapping some of our measurements.
-We also consider Pop~II models: low-metallicity core-collapse SNe from \citet{Limongi2018} (orange contours; Pop II SNe (L18)) occupy $-0.25 \lesssim [C/O] \lesssim 0.5$ and $-0.4 \lesssim [Si/O] \lesssim 0.4$, overlapping parts of the Pop~III range, while the \citet{Kobayashi2006} yields (pink and orange circles for hypernovae and SNe, respectively) tend toward lower [Si/O] and [C/O].
+Models of massive Population~III stars (10–100 $M_{\odot}$) produce both hypernovae (gray contours; $E>10^{52}$ erg) and standard core-collapse SNe (light blue contours) \citep{Heger2010}, spanning a broader region overlapping some of our measurements.
+We also consider Population~II models: low-metallicity core-collapse SNe from \citet{Limongi2018} (orange contours; Population~II SNe (L18)) occupy $-0.25 \lesssim [C/O] \lesssim 0.5$ and $-0.4 \lesssim [Si/O] \lesssim 0.4$, overlapping parts of the Population~III range, while the \citet{Kobayashi2006} yields (pink and orange circles for hypernovae and SNe, respectively) tend toward lower [Si/O] and [C/O].

 Against these predictions, the contrast between the two absorber populations is clear.
-All non-galaxy \oi\ systems (green crosses) fall at the lower left of the diagram, consistent with enrichment from both Pop~II and/or Pop~III SNe models.
+All non-galaxy \oi\ systems (green crosses) fall at the lower left of the diagram, consistent with enrichment from both Population~II and/or Population~III SNe models.
 This regime also overlaps with ultra-metal-poor DLAs at $z\sim3$ ($-0.5 \lesssim [Si/O] \lesssim 0$, $-0.5 \lesssim [C/O] \lesssim 0$; \citealt{Cooke2011,Cooke2017}).
-By contrast, three of the five galaxy-associated absorbers lie well outside the locus of Pop~II predictions.
-These systems are best explained if Pop~III enrichment played a major role.
+By contrast, three of the five galaxy-associated absorbers lie well outside both the locus of Population~II predictions and the locus of ultra-metal-poor DLA relative abundances.
+These systems are best explained if Population~III enrichment played a major role, suggesting that they may represent a distinct population from ultra-metal-poor DLA host galaxies \citep[see also][]{Sodini_2024}.

+Similarly, \cite{Sodini_2024} found that the [C/O] and [Si/O] abundance ratios for high-redshift \oi\ absorber systems are consistent with significant enrichment from Population~III, with the majority explained by $\geq30\%$ contributions.
+They also find a large spread in the implied Population~III contribution: several systems require $\geq60\%$ contributions, while others fall significantly below the average.
+This is a strong indication of heterogeneous chemical enrichment by Population~III stars during the epoch of reionization.